-An Advance ticket is a single ticket for a specific train that you book, well, in advance.
-There's a limited number of Advance tickets on any given train and the earlier you book, the more cash you're likely to save - so it pays to be an early bird.
-(Worms not included.)
+An Advance ticket is a single ticket for a specific train that you book in advance.
+There's a limited number of Advance tickets on any given train and the earlier you book, the cheaper the tickets will be!

 What are the advantages?

 - You can combine different types of single tickets to save money

 - You get an automatic seat reservation

 - You can book up to 24 weeks before you travel for most dates and routes (see current exclusions)

 - Or you can buy Advance tickets up to two hours before the train starts its journey, meaning you can bag a bargain on the day.